danielchungdev/Ploop-v2.0/README.md

 - ~~Dynamic Restroom description page BRANDON~~
 - Dynamic pathing to restroom pages backend
 - Geolocation feature in general (Research if it actively tracks you)
-- Adding a bathroom button + Page
+- Adding a bathroom button in home
+- Adding a the add bathroom page DANIEL
-- Backend for adding a bathroom button + Page
+- Backend for adding a bathroom button
 - Displaying all nearby bathrooms
 - Backend for displaying all nearby bathrooms
 - User profile page